mvilledieu/shadertoy-react/README.md

 ### The way it works

 I tried to stay as close as possible to the Shadertoy implementation.
-Basically it uses a WebGL context on a `<canvas/>` and render a material on a full viewport 2D plane composed of 2 triangles.
-The canvas matches the size of the parent div by default.
+Basically it uses a WebGL context on a `<canvas/>` and render a material on a full viewport quad composed of 2 triangles.
+The canvas size matches the css size of your element, by default it it 100% 100% of your parent element size, this can be changed by passing a custom `style={}` prop to your component.

+### React props

+Here are a few built in react props you can pass to your component.
+Feel free to suggest more.

+  * `textures` -- An array of textures objects following that structure `{url: ... , minFilter: , magFilter: , wrapS: ,wrapT: }` the format supported are (.jpg, .jpeg, .png, .bmp) for images, and (.mp4, .3gp, .webm, .ogv) for videos.
+  * `devicePixelRatio` -- A value passed to set the [pixel density](https://developer.mozilla.org/en-US/docs/Web/API/Window/devicePixelRatio) of the canvas.
+By default 1.
+  * `fs` -- A string containing your fragment shader.
+  * `style` -- Pass a [React Inline style](https://reactjs.org/docs/dom-elements.html#style) to customize the style of your canvas.
+  * `contextOptions` -- To customize your [WebGL context attributes.](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext)
+  * `onDoneLoadingTextures` -- Callback called once all textures are done being loaded, usefull when you want to wait for your shader to have all the needed texture before seeing it on screen.
+Using that callback you could for example simply fade the canvas in using css.
+  * `lerp` -- A value in between 0 - 1 used to lerp the mouse position in your fragment shader.

 ### Built in uniforms